 Qigong (Chinese qìgōng, W.-G. ch'i-kung: cultivation of life energy) or Nei Gong is a daoist meditation-, concentration- and movement-system for the cultivation of body and mind, which is in specific forms also applicated in the Martial Arts (Taijiquan, Baguazhang, Xingyiquan, Shaolin).
-The exercises are partly over 1000 years old.
+The exercises are often over 1000 years old.

 Qigong is traditionally viewed as a practice to cultivate and balance qi (chi).
 The exercises serve also the transformation of ordinary Qi, which circulates in the body, to a higher form (Lianqi), to gain additional energy directly at Shen level.
 Therefore, the higher doctrine is also called Xiu Zhen ('understanding'), i.
 'Cultivating the truth'.
 These practices are essential for the higher practices like Neidan.